 Unfortunately, many endometriosis treatments are hormonal, so they can have impacts far beyond the condition—for instance, they can cause menopausal symptoms.
 What’s more, these treatments are not specific to endometriosis, and they all prevent fertility, Dr. Taylor explains.

 Surgery to treat endometriosis should only be considered if hormonal treatments do not work, he says, adding that laparoscopic excision surgery is a promising option.
-Dr. Taylor notes that the benefit of excision surgery is that the endometrial tissue is completely removed and not just destroyed.
+Dr. Taylor notes that the benefit of excision surgery is that the endometrial-like tissue is completely removed and not just destroyed.
 “Sometimes, the diseased tissue goes very deep, and if simply destroyed from the surface, one may not have treated the full depth of the endometriosis lesion,” he says.
 “Excision ensures that the full lesion is removed.”

 What do you hope changes in the public perception of endometriosis?